hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 ## Ordering Features

-The ordering of rows can be specified with virtually any LiveSQL expression qualified with an ordering.
-Additionally each expressioncan specify the behavior of nulls.
+The ordering of rows can be specified with virtually [^1] any LiveSQL expression qualified with an ordering.
+Additionally each expression can specify the behavior of nulls.
 In short these ordering expressions include:

+[^1]: Technically not all expressions can be used for sorting.
+Different databases impose restrictions on these.
+The most common restrictions is for values that do not have inherent ordering such as images, UUIDs, arrays, etc., or for values that are too large and impractical for this purpose.

 - Ascending or descending ordering (required).
 - Location of nulls in the ordering domain (optional).